aramkoukia/github-chatbot/README.md

   * Build release
 * Integrate with Outlook/Office 365 for email communications

+##What is in it for Orbital
+* Orbital will be in there (as a "Bot") in all the Software Development teams conversations around the world, which some of them could be potential customers for Orbital's software and R&D services.
+* This could be a marketing opportunity for Orbital to expose its brand to more software development firms.

 ##What problems are we going to solve

 ##Target market

 ##How big is the market
 * There are 11 Million professional developers in the world (http://bit.ly/2i71WEG)
 * If we imagine all teams on average have 10 members working on the same project, there are **1 Million professional teams**.

 ##How do we market the product

 ##Bullet list of brainstorms